TheXpingu1n/calcD/README.md

 # calcD
-it's just a calculator for variety of areas of shapes WARNING : YOU MUST HAVE PYTHON INSTALLED IN YOUR COMPUTER WITH PYFIGLET AND TERMCOLOR MODULES AND MATH LIBRARY TO WORK PROPERLY
+it's just a calculator for variety of areas of shapes \n WARNING : YOU MUST HAVE PYTHON INSTALLED IN YOUR COMPUTER WITH PYFIGLET AND TERMCOLOR MODULES AND MATH LIBRARY TO WORK PROPERLY